-Singing, improvisation, reading, writing, and dance are the areas of concentration in Lower Elementary music lessons.
-Weekly classes are taught using Orff pedagogy with many elements of Kodaly Concept.
+Singing, movement and playing instruments are the areas of concentration in weekly Lower Elementary music lessons.
 While students routinely incorporate music into presentations throughout the year, they also have the opportunity to perform in the school-wide Winter Concert in December.

 The mission of our physical education program is to provide students with a safe and positive physical environment while promoting a healthy and active lifestyle.